MrNbaYoh/safecerthax-website/_pages/user-guide.md

 5. Save your changes and run the connection test.
 6. If the test succeeded, you may now shutdown your device and go to [Section IV](#section-iv-running-the-exploit).

-## Section III: Setting up your own safecerthax-proxy
+### Option II: Setting up your own safecerthax-proxy
 *TODO*